-August 23, 2022
+August 31, 2023

-Management's Discussion and Analysis Year Ended December 31, 2021
+CITY OF NORTH TONAWANDA, NEW YORK Management's Discussion and Analysis Year Ended December 31, 2022

-As management of the City of North Tonawanda, New York (the "City"), we offer readers of the City's financial statements this narrative overview and analysis of the financial activities of the City for the fiscal year ended December 31, 2021.
+As management of the City of North Tonawanda, New York (the "City"), we offer readers of the City's financial statements this narrative overview and analysis of the financial activities of the City for the fiscal year ended December 31, 2022.
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in the City's financial statements, which follow this narrative.
+For comparative purposes, certain items from the prior year have been reclassified to conform with current year presentation.